Tag Archive for: Japanese language

 You can find more information about the JLPT in the brochure here!

-Meetings take place every Wednesday from 9-10 p.m. via Zoom.
+Meetings take place twice a month on Tuesdays from 8-9 p.m. via Zoom.

 To join the group, please sign up by sending email to: info@ija.ie.